Perizote/react-semantic-testing/README.md

 Users dispatch actions by clicking, changing and touching the UI (and many other ways).
 Just use any event you like as if it were vanilla javascript (it actually is).

 ### Helpers
-`Aguacatest` encourages to test as a user (told you so many times already), but also exposes a few helpers for debugging purposes:
+`react-semantic-testing` encourages to test as a user (told you so many times already), but also exposes a few helpers for debugging purposes:
 - getRawNode: returns the vanilla js node
 - getText
 - getValue
 - logTree

 ### Assertions
-`Aguacatest` also extends `Jest` so that your expects look way more semantic and can only be made over things that you user would do (yes, again):
+`react-semantic-testing` also extends `Jest` so that your expects look way more semantic and can only be made over things that you user would do (yes, again):
 - toBeRendered: looks if the given node is a child of `document.body`
 - toHaveText
 - toBeDisabled
 - toHaveValue

-These assertions need to receive a node wrapped by the tools that `Aguacatest` provides (as many of the comprobations that it does are using the above `helpers`).
+These assertions need to receive a node wrapped by the tools that `react-semantic-testing` provides (as many of the comprobations that it does are using the above `helpers`).

 ## Usage
-`Aguacatest` exposes a group of tools that let you `query`, handle `async mutations`, dispatch `events` over the UI of your app so that you can test it in the same way a user would do.
+`react-semantic-testing` exposes a group of tools that let you `query`, handle `async mutations`, dispatch `events` over the UI of your app so that you can test it in the same way a user would do.